OPEC+ sticks to modest boost in oil output despite omicron

 OPEC+ will meet again Jan.
 4.

 Knickmeyer reported from Washington.
-Associated Press writer Charles Sheehan contributed from New York.
+Associated Press writers Darlene Superville in Washington and Charles Sheehan in New York contributed.

 Credit: Alberto Pezzali